ProsperWorks/redis-ick/README.md

 ### Some Surprises Which Can Be Gotchas in Test

-Because ICKADD uses write-folding semantics over the producer set, ICKADD might or might not grow the total size of the queue.
+Because Ick.ickadd uses write-folding semantics over the producer set, Ick.ickadd might or might not grow the total size of the queue.

-ICKRESERVE is not a read-only operation.
+Ick.reserve is not a read-only operation.
 It can mutate both the producer set and the consumer set.
-Because ICKRESERVE uses write-folding semantics between the producer set and the consumer set, ICKRESERVE(N) might:
+Because Ick.reserve uses write-folding semantics between the producer set and the consumer set, Ick.ickreserve(ick_key,N) might:

 * shrink the producer set by N and grow the consumer set by N
 * shrink the producer set by 0 and grow the consumer set by 0